chasepeeler/siriproxy-isy99i/README.md

 Siriproxy-isy99i is a [SiriProxy] (https://github.com/plamoni/SiriProxy) plugin that allows you to control home automation devices using the [Universal Devices ISY-99i Series] (http://sales.universal-devices.com) controller through Apple's Siri interface on any iOS device that supports Siri.
 It does not require a jailbreak, nor do I endorse doing so.

-Utilizing the REST interface of the ISY-99i, this plugin matches certain voice commands and sends the appropriate command via http to the controller.
-See below for specific usage.
+First, you must have SiriProxy installed and working.
+[HOW-TOs for Siriprixy] (https://github.com/plamoni/SiriProxy/wiki/Installation-How-Tos)

+Second, you must have an ISY-99i series home automation controller installed and configured to control you Insteon/X10/Zwave/Zigbee devices.
+Optionally, you can control the [Elk Products](http://www.elkproducts.com) M1 Gold security panel and IP based security cameras.

+Third, in order push custom images and to support images from IP cameras requiring authentication, you need to have access to or set up a web server on your SiriProxy server to cache the camera image to push to Siri.
+Simply type `apt-get install apache2 -y`.
+The default configuration for APACHE will work.
+SiriProxy will need write permission to the `/var/www/` folder, which if you are running SiriProxy as ROOT will be able to write the camera image.

-My fork of [Hoopty3’s plugin] (https://github.com/hoopty3/siriproxy-isy99i) is just that.
+This fork of [Hoopty3’s plugin] (https://github.com/hoopty3/siriproxy-isy99i) is just that.
 If you already have an ISY-99i and made it here, then you are already a tweaker and know it is impossible to provide a single solution that will suit everyone’s needs and configuration.
 I do not intend to merge any changes unless those are improvements in reliability or control.
 The baseline changes I made from Hoopty3’s plugin include:
 - Added Elk M1 Gold control for arming, disarming, and relay output control.
 - Added ability to push IP camera and custom images to Siri.
 - Removed the Insteon thermostat control since I have a [Nest] (http://www.nest.com) thermostat which can also be controlled by SiriProxy thanks to [Chilitechno.] (https://github.com/chilitechno/SiriProxy-NestLearningThermostat)